nhselect/step1-training/content/user-guide/learner/05-self-assessment/tracking-progress/index.md

 * By section
 * By individual proficiency

-Select **Export to Excel** for a downloadable summary of your proficiencies at any point​
+Select **Export to Excel** for a downloadable summary of your proficiencies at any point

 ![](/img/l_self-assess-proficiencies_0_2.png)